The radio detection and accretion properties of the peculiar nuclear transient AT 2019avd: multiwavelength temporal evolution

 Since MJD~59110, {\Ni} started performing high-cadence monitoring of {\avd} on a nearly daily basis.
 For both XRT and {\Ni}, the X-ray spectrum is very soft (peaking around 0.1\,keV) and is dominated by the background at energies above 2\,keV.
 The {\Ni} and XRT luminosities -- shown as purple and blue squares, respectively, in the upper panel of Fig.~\ref{fig:lc} -- are taken from Wang et al. (in prep), who obtained the fluxes by fitting the {\Ni} and the XRT spectra.
 Due to the same seasonal gap around the peak period of the optical flare, it is unclear whether we have captured the peak of the flare in X-rays.
 However, the X-ray luminosity increased over one order of magnitude after the gap, reaching $L_{\rm X} \sim 6.5\times10^{43}\,\rm erg\,s^{-1}$ on MJD~59110.

 Later, the X-ray luminosity temporarily decreased by a factor of 6 in 100\,days and increased by a factor of 3 in the next 120\,days.
 It then decreased significantly by over one order of magnitude since MJD~59300, roughly 70\,days after the drop in the optical flare.
-After MJD~59300 the lightcurve follows a power-law decay as $t^{-0.76\pm0.08}$.
 Before another seasonal gap between MJD~59400 and 59500, {\sw} was able to monitor {\avd} for a few days more than \Ni without the contamination from the Sun glare.
 Compared to the X-ray peak on MJD~59110, the X-ray luminosity on MJD~59368--59377 dropped by over two orders of magnitude, which is consistent with the luminosity observed after the gap.

 It is clear from Fig.~\ref{fig:lc} that the optical decay starts earlier than the X-ray decline, with the latter exhibiting a faster decay.
 To quantify the delay between the optical and X-ray decay, we use the discrete correlation function \citep[DCF;][]{EdelsonKrolik:1988} and use the bootstrapping technique \citep[e.g. ][]{astroML_boook} to determine the error.
 In this calculation we have only included the \Ni and ZTF data between MJD~59100 and 59338, quoted values for the lag and its confidence interval are the median and the 16th and 84th quantile of the 5000 trials bootstrapped distribution.
 This yields a lag of the X-rays with respect to the optical bands of $\tau_{\rm g-X} = 78^{+9}_{-12}\,\rm{d}$ and $\tau_{\rm r-X} = 67^{+15}_{-18}\,\rm{d}$ for the $g$ and $r$ filters, respectively.